Deroceras invadens: Ecology

-Deroceras invadens typically occurs in disturbed sites (e.g. the most widespread slug species in Manchester gardens) and is often easiest to find under rubbish.
+Deroceras invadens typically occurs in disturbed sites and is often easiest to find under rubbish.
+Already in the 1980s it was the most widespread slug species in Manchester gardens, and a 2020–21 survey of gardens throughout Britain found it to occur in a higher proportion of them than any other slug.
 However, this species has also spread to natural habitats such as woodland and grassland (e.g. in Britain, Tenerife, South Africa and Australia).
 It prefers areas of high humidity and cannot survive temperatures below –7 °C. Its distribution appears restricted by low winter temperatures, which could explain its slow and only partial colonisation of central Europe and its recent range expansion in Sweden following climate amelioration.
 It can be a significant pest in gardens, greenhouses, pasture, and arable fields.
 In captivity, slugs eat their own body weight of lettuce in two or three days.

 In North Wales, most adults start to lay eggs in autumn and have died by early spring; the species can be found in any season, but it is most abundant in late spring.
 In New Zealand pastureland, populations fall considerably in summer.
 In agricultural fields in northern Italy, D. invadens was commonly trapped from November to May, but not at all in summer.

+A wild-collected specimen of this species has been found to be hosting larvae of the lungworm Angiostrongylus vasorum, which causes canine angiostrongylosis, a serious disease for domestic dogs.

 Behaviour

 The mating behaviour of this species has been particularly well studied, partly to provide taxonomic characters.
 Mating starts when one individual closely follows the flattened tail of the other (precourtship).
 Typically after some minutes the leader turns back and protrudes its sarcobelum (a tapering finger-like part of the penis), as does its partner shortly afterwards.
 The partners often form a circle head to tail.
 Early courtship involves violent biting of the partner, lashing the sarcobelum against the partner, and bursts of tail wagging.
 This is gradually replaced by more gentle-looking stroking of the sarcobelum across the partner.
 During courtship, sperm accumulates in the penial caecum.
 After about 90 minutes the partners orient themselves face-to-face, nibble the base of the partner's raised sarcobelum, and suddenly their penises simultaneously evert.
 The finger-like penial caecum curves round the back of the partner's sarcobelum, transferring sperm onto it.
-The penes remain everted for a variable period (typically some minutes) before the penial lobe and then the penial gland also evert.
+The penises remain everted for a variable period (typically some minutes) before the penial lobe and then the penial gland also evert.
 The latter transfers a secretion onto the partner.
 This is directly followed by retraction of the penis (each partner thereby taking up the transferred sperm) and then separation.

 Laboratory experiments suggest that D. invadens shows a diurnal rhythm of active locomotion and feeding at night, then inactivity in or below the litter layer during the day; the rhythm is entrained by light.
 This feeding cycle is accompanied by regular cytological changes in the organs of digestion.